-The Web Application dashboard widget displays performance data for a specified WebART check.
+The Web Application dashboard widget displays performance data for a specified WebART check or all checks simultaneously.

 This widget has two display modes, wide and narrow.
 Narrow mode shows only the health icon, 24-hour graph and average response time.
 The widget will automatically choose the correct mode based on the layout of the dashboard it is placed in.
 The following images show the wide and narrow display modes, respectively.

 This widget consists of multiple panels displaying various breakdowns of performance data.

 Application Response Time Graph